CoreyThuro/afterimage-composition/README.md

 An element of the system is the perceived color of the square.
 The perceived color of the afterimage is not an element of the system.

-A theorem is a sequence of elements, that is, a series of perceptions of the color of the square which do not include perceptions of (the color of) the afterimage.
+A theorem is a sequence of elements, that is, a series of perceptions of the color of the square in which the color of the square is not permeated by the afterimage.

 A proof of a theorem is a permeation of the color of the square by the color of the afterimage.